vitalyisaev2/rbfopt-go/README.md

 ### Analysis

-Aside from the discovered optimum value, Plecoptera provides you with several plots that may give you some inspiration when exploring the cost function.
+Aside from the discovered optimum value, Rbfopt-go provides you with several plots that may give you some inspiration when exploring the cost function.
 You can find them in `/tmp/rbfopt_$timestamp` directory.